donavon/thwack/README.md

 Let's say you have an app that has made a request for some user data.
 If the app is hitting a specific URL (say `users`) and querying for a particular user ID (say `123`), you would like to prevent the request from hitting the server and instead mock the results.

+The `status` in the `ThwackResponse` defaults to 200, so unless you need to mock a non-OK response, you only need to return `data`.

 ```js
 thwack.addEventListener('request', async (event) => {
   const { options } = event;